Pegs'n Co: History

-In 1991, Pixibox, a French animation studio, decided to develop its own ink & paint and compositing tools in order to make one of the first fully digital animated series, Peter et Sonia.
+In 1991, Pixibox, a French animation studio, decided to develop its own ink & paint and compositing tools in order to make one of the first fully digital animated series, Pierre et Isa.
 The first version of Pegs was released under the name Pixiscan.
 In 1994, Pixibox began to market the product, and the first Pegs licenses were sold.

 In 1997, following the acquisition of the company by Humanoids Group, Mediapegs was set up in order to handle the development and licensing of Pegs.
 In 1999, a new version of Pegs for Windows NT was launched, which allowed users to animate with both bitmaps and vectors.
 In September 2003, after two uneasy years for the animation market, Mediapegs was forced to file for bankruptcy.

 After Mediapegs closed, four former employees grew increasingly concerned about the demise of Pegs and the future of professionals using the technology.
 Bolstered by the support of many within the animation industry, they decided to create a new company called Pegs'n Co.
 In June 2004, a new version of Pegs was released, and Pegs'n Co enjoyed renewed success, taking part in Annecy's festival with a new version every year, and being involved in feature films and numerous international shows.

 In 2006, Toon Boom acquired Pegs'n Co as part of its growth strategy.
-Since the acquisition, the software has not been updated and can no longer be purchased.
+Since the acquisition, in the same year, the software has not been updated and can no longer be purchased, later in 2020.